 - Talk with a Therapist or counselor: connecting with a professional is a great way to understand why you feel the way you do so you can effectively manage your feelings and emotions.

-All of these can create changes in our gene expression and ultimately our future generations.
+These can create changes in our gene expression and, ultimately, our future generations.